-For a long time, there has been a debate between those who think that beer is excellent after a physical effort and those who, on the contrary, do not recommend it under any circumstances.
+For a long time, there has been a debate between those who think that drinking after exercise is excellent and those who, on the contrary, do not recommend it under any circumstances.
 As consumers, it is not easy to see clearly, even more when we need to make a choice that seems right (especially when the team meets at the bar after an event).
 Let’s help you and shed light on the myth of beer and sports.

 Positive aspects of beer and sports